vincenzopalazzo/arkade_bot/docs/swaps.regtest.md

 On your browser, go back to homepage of Fulmine, click on the pending tx and settle - click on the action menu, three dots on the top-right.

-Lastly, connect Fulmine with the LND instance.
+Lastly, connect Fulmine with Boltz's LND instance.
 For this you need an lndconnect URL that you can generate with:

 ```sh
 docker exec -i boltz-lnd bash -c \